 “Tobacco use is responsible for 1 in 5 deaths in our country every year,” Stephenie Gutridge-Snode, Assistant Director of the Wellness Center told TPN, explaining that the initiative’s goal is to help campus community members avoid the negative effects of tobacco smoking and secondhand smoke.
 “These changes seem almost impossible for some students, but it’s the right thing to do to create the most healthy campus possible for our students to learn in, our employees to work in, and our visitors to come see as well.”

 Ashantee Barnwell, a senior who works as a fellow for the Free to Breathe initiative, discussed how smoking on campus affects nonsmokers.
-“I’m sure you know what the health risks are by doing it yourself, but you also have to remember that there are people on this campus with serious health conditions, and you’re not being fair to them.”
+Barnwell explained that smokers understand the health risks associated with smoking, but that smokers also “have to remember that there are people on this campus with serious health conditions, and you’re not being fair to them.”
 Barnwell also gave an account of how second-hand smoke affects her personally.
 “I have a history of being around smokers, and I have a stomach sensitivity to smoke, where if I smell smoke a lot, I get nauseous and sometimes that equals to vomiting later.”